purtuga/SPWidgets/documentation/SPWidgets.SPControlUpload.md

 ### Example 1

+Simple example.
+Upload a file to the Share Documents library and display an alert when complete.

+    $("#uploadContainer")
+        .SPControlUpload({
+            listName: 'Shared Documents',
+            onUploadDone: function(file){
+                alert("File upload Done.
+File url: " & file.EncodedAbsUrl);
+            }
+        });

+### Example 2

 The following example creates a jQuery UI dialog to display the upload interface to the user.
+This example uses the onPageCHange event to do certain validations through out the upload process.
 The dialog closes after the file is sucessfuly uploaded.
 It demostrates the use of the event object's _state_ and _isUploadDone_ attributes.

     $('<div style="height:350px;width;100%;padding:.5em;"></div>')
         .appendTo("body")